easteryard/financial-transactions/README.md

 This should be done client-side.

 ## Request 3 - Transaction details
-As a user, I need to be able to view detailed transation information.
+As a user, I need to be able to view detailed transaction information.

 #### Acceptance Criteria
 - Further transaction details in the data must be viewable when selecting a transaction.

 ## Tech Debt
-- Refactor components and files into a stucture you think is awesome and scaleable for multiple new features besides a transaction view.
+- Refactor components and files into a structure you think is awesome and scaleable for multiple new features besides a transaction view.
 - Handle error and loading states better.

 ## Design upgrades